-Do you have wrap parties at the end of each series, if so, how is it celebrating with the rest of the cast and crew?
+Do you have wrap parties at the end of each series and how is it celebrating with the rest of the cast and crew?

 Yes, we have wrap parties after each season.
 It’s such a nice release because of all the hard work we put in throughout the season.
 So to celebrate our art that we created together is special.

 What’s it like being part of a long-running Disney series?

 It’s exhilarating being a part of a long-running series.
 It means so much to have a black family be a part of that because representation matters.